BlazeMH/Blaze-Hunting-Road-Editor/README.md

 # Blaze Hunting Road Editor

-A GUI tool for editing **Monster Hunter Frontier Z's** Hunting Road data and related systems.
+A GUI tool for editing **Monster Hunter Frontier ZZ's** Hunting Road data and related systems.
 It primarily allows you to view, modify, and export both Floor Stats and Spawn Tables, via Excel or an in-app editor.

 ![Main App](docs/main_app.png)